Perinatal Mood and Anxiety Disorders (PMADs): What Are They?

 • Socially isolating yourself from family or friends

-• Not caring for yourself (activities of daily living like washing yourself or getting dressed)
+• Not caring for yourself (this includes activities of daily living, like washing yourself or getting dressed)

 • Feeling weepy or crying often